 - Know your existing customers: Assuming your restaurant hasn’t just opened, you should be able to choose a random timeframe and observe the type of customers that your restaurant receives.
 Who is showing up?
 What time are customers more likely to visit?
 Are they mainly older or younger?
 All these small pieces of information help paint a better picture of your restaurant.

 - Use your online presence to your advantage: If you have a decent social media following, send out a survey with the promise of a free dessert or discount for those that complete the form.
 Depending on the questions you ask, this strategy can teach you a lot about your customers and followers that you may not have previously known.
+If your restaurant is bookable through a restaurant reservation partner, adding their logo to the flyer can help inform people about how they can book at your restaurant.

 - Your competition is your best friend: Look into who your competition is catering their services to, and how.
 Are there any gaps that your restaurant could fill?
 Did you learn that 50% of your city’s population is above 60 and your competition is doing nothing to address them?
 Use this knowledge to your advantage.